Property Investment Scams & How To Avoid Them

 Location

-Whilst it can be true that prices are rapidly increasing in an area can mean a big difference in value in such a short period of time, you should always back this up with a house valuation survey.
+Additionally, whilst it can be true that prices are rapidly increasing in an area, a house valuation survey provides independent support for that view.
 These are now very affordable and you can check how much a house survey typically costs here.

 A photo of a living room being refurbished.
 A ladder stands near some windows and tools and pots of paint are on the floor.